 If you're looking for the weightless, blissful feeling that is skiing powder, then put Japan on your bucket list.
 During ski season, the snow seemingly never stops falling in the mountains there, hence the nickname “Japanuary.”

-Japan is gearing up to reopen to travelers soon, so a flight deal is all you need.
+Japan is open once again, so a flight deal is all you need.
 Flights to Japan don't get cheaper than this unbelievable fare to Tokyo from last year … for under $200.
 Just a train ride away are the ski destinations of Hakuba (near Nagano) and Niseko (on the northern island of Hokkaido).

 Best Ways to Save Money on a Ski/Snowboard Trip

 Even if you get a great fare and buy the perfect pass, the costs of ski vacations can add up if you are not careful.
 Here are a few things to keep in mind as you plan.

 Buy the Right Ski Pass (And Ski Within It!)

 If you are wondering what ski pass is the perfect one to buy this winter, look no further than our comprehensive guide to buying a pass.
 The guide breaks down the popular Epic and Ikon Passes, along with their more budget-friendly competitors.